oconnor0/BeaconRoad/CoreRules.md

 * Interrupt
     * Requires: MIND d6
-    * Cost: Reaction, Stress 1
+    * Cost: React.
-    * Trigger: A creature within weapon range makes an action roll.
+    * Trigger: A creature within weapon range makes an Action Roll.
     * Target: The triggering creature.
-    * Attack: Action/ATTR! vs TN (the triggering check) and WARD.
+    * Attack: Hunt/MIND! with Disadvantage vs TN (the triggering check) and WARD.
-    * Hit: The target loses their current Action without effect.
+    * Hit: The target instead botches their Action Roll.
-    * Miss: The target suffers *distracted* on their current Action.
+    - Miss: The target rerolls and suffers *distracted* on their Action Roll.

 #### d8